 Adding the random factor of a spinner wheel might be just what you need to keep engagement in your presentation high.
 There are presentation games you can use with this, including...

-• Choosing a bonus prize after getting an answer correct.
+- Choose a bonus prize after getting the correct answer.

 This one's a great way to turn a regular end-of-presentation feature into a fun, engaging game.